 04:00PM - Day 1

 - Which is better for your product, a Cat-0, Cat-1 or Cat-M LTE, licenced/licenced LPWA or even Satellite network?

 - Discussions around range vs. data rate vs power consumption for these IoT connectivity technologies

-- The drawbacks for each network, including security and whether devices can actively initiate communication with the network
+- The drawbacks for the different types of networks, including security and whether devices can actively initiate communication with the network

-Discussing how the Mesh networks can be utilised by a range of industries, not just the Smart Home sector to provide flexible and scalable connectivity without the need for ISP’s for the IoT.
-This talk will cover strengths and weaknesses of Mesh including range, battery life and latency, plus discuss the future directions and threats to the current IoT model.
+- How Mesh networks can be utilised by a range of industries, not just the Smart Home sector to provide flexible and scalable connectivity without the need for ISP’s for the IoT?